jdrichardstech/gobbler-game/README.md

 ## Github

-_As js files are no longer allowed in gmail, even when zipped,_<br />
+_As js files are no longer allowed in gmail, even when zipped..._<br />
-**Here is an alternative option for retrieving the Gobbler code**
+**Here is an alternative option for retrieving the Gobbler code:**

 1. Go to https://github.com/jdrichardstech/gobbler-game
 2. Click on the green Clone or Download button